ErpNetDocs/winclient/step-by-step/receiving-order.md

 ![Receiving Order](pictures/Supplier.png)

--	<b>Store Name</b> - this is the store in which the goods will be credited.
+-	<b>Store</b> - this is the store in which the goods will be credited.

 If the field is left blank, a store can be found for each item in the **Receiving Order Lines** panel.